Noether-Lefschetz cycles on the moduli space of abelian varieties: Introduction

-We do not know if the tautological projection is a ring homomorphism in general, but we find that this is the case in several situations. \begin{thm} If $\alpha, \beta \in \CH^*(\Ac_g)$ are cycles supported on the Noether-Lefschetz locus given by non-simple abelian varieties, then $(\alpha, \beta)$ has the homomorphism property. \end{thm}
+We do not know if the tautological projection is a ring homomorphism in general, but we find that this is the case in several situations \begin{thm} If $\alpha, \beta \in \CH^*(\Ac_g)$ are cycles supported on the Noether-Lefschetz locus given by non-simple abelian varieties, then both sides of equation \eqref{eqn:homomorphismproperty} vanish, so $(\alpha, \beta)$ has the homomorphism property. \end{thm}

 The authors in \cite{COP} define extensions of the tautological ring of van der Geer that include Noether-Lefschetz cycles.
 For instance, they consider the ring $\mathsf{R}^*_{\mathsf{pr}}(\Ac_g)$ generated by the pushforwards to $\Ac_g$ of classes in